School of Hard Knocks

 Val may not appear the most ebullient of teachers – ‘I look like a grumpy curmudgeon,’ he observed on seeing these images – but his passion for Purbeck stone is still infectious. ’I quite often take the students into the gallery next door and show them what (their stone) will look like when it’s polished.
 Stan Bonfield’s got a lovely rack of stone tablets that he’s cut and polished from each of the beds in his quarry, just his quarry alone, which is amazing.
 I just sort of fell in love with names; Feather, ‘The Vyebit’, ’Downs-vein’, ‘Thornback’.
 ‘The Vyebit’ is a perfect illustration of the dialect because it was split into five – five-beds – vyebed – vyebit, I think that’s how it goes.
 You’d have to talk to Stanley.’

-We’ll get round to that one of these days.
+We’ll do that one of these days.

 I made these templates, or patterns; birds, flowers, leave, fishes – as simple as possible.
 People can choose one, place that on the stone and with these hard pencils, 10H, 9H, draw a nice hard line around the pattern that won’t rub out when they’re working.
 Then it’s a question of resting the chisel outside the line, at a certain angle, and beginning to tap away.